 Step 5: Minimise the interest on your debt

-If you have a big credit card debt, chances are you also have a big credit card interest cost.
+If you have a large credit card debt, chances are the cost of your credit card interest is also high.

-Whether you switch credit cards or not, set up a regular repayment plan to get your debt paid off in a timely manner.
+Whether you switch credit cards or not, set up a regular repayment plan to pay off your debt as soon as possible.

-If you have done your written budget, you’ll know how much cash you have left over to put towards your credit card debt each month.
+If you’ve created a written budget, you’ll know how much cash you’ll have left over to put towards your credit card debt each month.
 Don’t get discouraged: the debt probably took a long time to build up and it may well take a long time to pay off.
-Every six months or so, as you pay the debt down, compare credit card offers, review your interest rate and see whether there would be a cheaper option available to you.
+Every six months or so, as you pay down the debt, compare credit card interest rates, review your interest rate and see whether there is a cheaper option available.